FedLLM-Align: Feature Extraction From Heterogeneous Clients: Experiments Setup and Results

-Efficiency is another key requirement in FL.
-Table~\ref{tab:comm_cost} shows that FedLLM-Align incurs only 13.1 KB per round, compared to 53.9 KB for FedXGBoost—a reduction of over 4$\times$.
-Figure~\ref{fig:accuracy_comm_tradeoff} visualizes the accuracy–efficiency frontier: FedLLM-Align consistently dominates the upper-left quadrant, demonstrating both high predictive power and low communication cost.
-This makes it attractive for deployment in bandwidth-constrained environments such as mobile health monitoring or IoT.
+Communication efficiency is a fundamental requirement in FL since excessive communication overhead can significantly limit scalability and practical deployment.
+To quantify the communication cost of different methods, we measure the per-round communication overhead, decomposed into model weight transmission and additional protocol-related overhead.
+We track the size of transmitted updates until convergence for all methods.

+Table~\ref{tab:comm_cost} reports the per-round communication overhead.
+FedLLM-Align achieves the lowest communication cost at 13.1 KB per round, which is 4.1$\times$ lower than FedXGBoost and 1.4$\times$ lower than Mutual Information FL.
+This efficiency positions FedLLM-Align to be well-suited for bandwidth-constrained federated learning settings while still maintaining competitive performance.

-\subsection{Schema Heterogeneity Stress Test}
+\subsubsection{Schema Heterogeneity Stress Test}

+Finally, we stress-test the FedLLM-Align framework by progressively reducing the fraction of features that are shared across clients (schema overlap) from 80\% to 20\%.
+For each overlap level, we re-partition the data and re-run all methods.
+In this experiment, the \emph{homogeneous} baseline refers to a FedAvg model trained on a \emph{globally aligned schema restricted to the subset of features that is common to all clients at that overlap level}.
+Thus, unlike in the main results (where homogeneous FedAvg serves as an idealized upper bound assuming fully harmonized schemas), here it is a strong but \emph{overlap-aware} baseline that loses predictive features as the shared subset shrinks.

-We stress-tested the framework by reducing schema overlap from 80\% to 20\%.
-Table~\ref{tab:heterogeneity_stress} shows that while baselines collapse at low overlaps, FedLLM-Align degrades gracefully, retaining an F1-score of 0.76 even at 20\% overlap.
-In comparison, the homogeneous baseline falls to 0.32, and FedXGBoost nearly fails (0.04).
-These results confirm the robustness of LLM-based embeddings for bridging divergent schemas.
+Table~\ref{tab:heterogeneity_stress} shows that while baselines relying on a single global schema (e.g., FedXGBoost, Mutual Information FL) degrade sharply as overlap decreases, FedLLM-Align exhibits graceful performance degradation.
+Even at 20\% overlap, it retains an F1-score of 0.76, whereas the overlap-aware homogeneous FedAvg baseline drops to 0.32 and FedXGBoost nearly fails (0.04).
+These results confirm that LLM-based embeddings provide a robust mechanism for bridging divergent schemas beyond what is possible with methods that require a strictly shared feature space.